microsoft/vscode-docs/docs/getstarted/getting-started.md

     ![Screenshot that shows the Debug toolbar with the Continue button highlighted.](images/getting-started/debug-toolbar.png)

-There are many more debugging features in VS Code, such as watch variables, conditional breakpoints, launch configurations, etcetera.
+There are many more debugging features in VS Code, such as watch variables, conditional breakpoints, and launch configurations.
 Dive into the details of [debugging in VS Code](/docs/editor/debugging.md).

 ## Next steps